sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Very biker-friendly city too.
 * Public transport sucks.
 It's impossible to get around without a car.
 GET A CAR.
 * Watch out for deer crossing the roads/highways further out from downtown Austin.
-* Vintage shops, thift shops and local art along the street/bazaars make good places to shop for gifts.
+* Vintage shops, thrift shops and local art along the street/bazaars make good places to shop for gifts.
 * Downtown Austin is where the University of Texas is.
 West Lake is the richest area in Austin, and also where Bazaarvoice is located.
-* Weather can get up to 40 celcius (110 F) in the summer, and drops to 30 celcius around mid-Sept.
-Even in December, weather might be something crazy like 23 celcius.
+* Weather can get up to 40 Celsius (110 F) in the summer, and drops to 30 Celsius around mid-Sept.
+Even in December, weather might be something crazy like 23 Celsius.
 * If it ever snows in the winter, nobody dares to drive and no one goes to work.
 * Shopping carts are also known as 'baskets', or 'buggies'.
 Use at own risk.